ucsb-cs16/w19/_lectures/lect06.md

     *  `*` is the **wildcard** symbol (indicates that you want to perform an action on everything in a directory *that matches the given pattern*)

-* If a command starts with a `~` or a `.` (dot), it is using relative paths.
-If it uses  a `/` , it is using absolute paths.
+* If a path starts with a `~` or a `.` (dot), it is a *relative* path.
+If it starts with  a `/` , it is an *absolute* path.
     * Relative paths indicate that you are looking for a file or directory in relation to the directory you are currently in, while absolute paths give the full path to the directory from the root.
+    * An absolute path with lead you to the same file or a directory regardless of your starting diretory or a user that uses it.
-Accessing files using relative paths is often faster (to type :-)).
+    * Accessing files using relative paths is often faster (to type :-)).

 * Use the `..` command to reference previous/higher directories.
-    * EX: `ls ../../` lists the contents of the parent directory of the parent directory of the directory you are currently in
+    * E.g.: `ls ../../` lists the contents of the parent directory of the parent directory of the directory you are currently in
         `cd ..` allows you to move back into the parent directory of the current one
 * You will get an error if you try to access or reference a directory or file that does not exist!